Skip to main content

 Discount

 To apply manual discounts to your order, use the discount button.
 This will only display discounts that can be applied to the entire order.
-Orderline discounts are only displayed when adding a discount to a specific line.
+Order line discounts are visible only when applied to a specific line.

 IPad Pro screen